Bradbury & Co. Singer

 In keeping with the Royal connection a labelled version of this machine called the South Kensington was produced for the sewing machine distributor Charles Todd, 10 Elm Park Terrace, Fulham Road, London who used an image of the Albert Memorial on his machines.

-The Albert Memorial stands on the South side of Kensington Gardens, London.
+The Albert Memorial stands opposite the Royal Albert Hall on the South side of Kensington Gardens, in London.
 Completed in 1876 it was designed by Gilbert Scott and paid for by public subscription.

 Windsor needlebar cover